netzahdzc/Bifrost/oHealthCxt-Browser/doc/userguide.md

 - **Use the FIWARE credentials of the dashboard owner**: Use the FIWARE credentials of the owner of the workspace.
 This preference takes preference over "Use the FIWARE credentials of the user".
-This feature is available on WireCloud 0.7.0+ in a experimental basis, future versions of WireCloud can change the way to use it making this option not funcional and requiring you to upgrade this operator.
+This feature is available on WireCloud 0.7.0+ in an experimental basis, future versions of WireCloud can change the way to use it, making this option not funcional and requiring you to upgrade this operator.
 - **NGSI tenant/service**: Tenant/service to use when connecting to the context broker.
 Must be a string of alphanumeric characters (lowercase) and the `_`